 Automation Lite for Jira is a free app which provides some functionalities that come with the paid alternative.
 However it has a limitation on the number of times it can be used per day.
 The paid app, Automation for Jira, unlocks the full version allowing for a multitude of different automation operators as well as unlimited usage.

-Automation for Jira help to edit issues, transition, create other issues, set an assignee, and more.
+Automation for Jira helps to edit issues, transition, create other issues, set an assignee, and more.
 It greatly enhances the automation aspect of your project, saving both time and resources in managing your service desk issues.

 Below is an example of a use case; when Urgency is set to “High”, we’ll automate it so the issue will Escalate and the proper person will be assigned to the issue.